 - 10 new kitchen units both at base and eye level

 - Wall tiles – part of the wall only

-- Paint the wall – part of wall only
+- Painting the wall – part of the wall only

 - Paint ceiling

 - VAT – this is included in the price as most of our chosen installers were VAT registered businesses.

 The prices we gathered were for what we consider to be a “mid-range” kitchen.
 We didn’t want the cheapest we could find but didn’t want to spend money on a top-of-range kitchen.